MLA

 View Frequently Asked Questions (FAQs)

-Non-English language sources
+Non-English language and translated sources

 - In the works-cited list, translations of titles in languages other than English are usually unnecessary, especially if your audience is composed primarily of people who know the language (e.g. when you are writing a paper for a class studying the language or for a specialist journal) (5.30).